-21 TECHNOLOGY REQUIREMENTS AND POLICY
+20 TECHNOLOGY REQUIREMENTS AND POLICY

-This policy was established to aid in the planning of computer purchase(s) throughout the completion of the Agora University programs.
+of computer purchase(s) throughout the completion of the Agora University programs.
 The University strongly recommends that students entering our programs have appropriate and updated mid-range consumer-grade laptop.
 Students should consider using a laptop that is already owned or another existing computer if possible.
-If you do not have access to a laptop already and must purchase a new one, we have some recommendations below.
+If you do not have access to a laptop already and must purchase a new one we have some recommendations below.
 Again, please note that if you already have a laptop it does not need to meet the specifications below.
-These specifications are only for people who do not already have access to a laptop and must purchase a new one.
+These specifications are only for people who don't already have access to a laptop and must purchase a new one.
 Some courses in the university may require a more robust system, so be sure to verify any class/software requirements before making a purchase.
-The University will update these specifications on an annual or biannual basis to match advances in software and hardware requirements.
+The College will update these specifications on an annual or biannual basis to match advances in software and hardware requirements.